Make-School-Courses/SPD-Type-and-Design/README.md

 ### Exercise

 This is your opportunity to apply some of the ideas yourself.

 Understanding that everyone is working in different areas I have supplied three different formats to work in.

-1. Sketch - If you have Sketch and want to work in a purely visual design form you can solve the problems in sketch.
+1. [Sketch](./exercise/Type-Hierarchy-Example) - If you have Sketch and want to work in a purely visual design form you can solve the problems in sketch.
-2. HTML/CSS - Use this to solve the problems with CSS.
+2. [HTML/CSS](./exercise/Type-Exercise-html) - Use this to solve the problems with CSS.
-3. Xcode - Use storyboard to solve the problems.
+3. [Xcode](./exercise/Type-Hierarchy) - Use storyboard to solve the problems.

 The starter project and files are in the folder below.

 - [Type-Hierarchy-Example](./exercise/)

-Use modify the example with the goal of making the type read well.
-Create hierarchy between the title, source, heading, and body.
+There are two examples.

+The first is a wikipedia entry with:

+- Title
+- Subheading
+- Description
+- Image

+The second is a product description with:

+- Brand
+- Title
+- Description
+- List
+- Disclaimer
+- Image

+Feel free to work with all elements in any way you like.
+The goal is to make a single block of text that is easy to understand.
+Ask yourself these questions as you work.

+- Show a visual hierarchy what should viewers read first?
+- Each of the pieces of content has a style sets it apart from the other elements.

 ### Resources